-Keeping Children Safe in Education 2021 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a 'broad and balanced curriculum.'
+Keeping Children Safe in Education 2022 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a 'broad and balanced curriculum.'
 At The John Fisher School students are taught to understand and manage risk through our Relationships, Sex & Health Education (RSHE), Personal, Social, Health and Economic (PSHE) education, Citizenship, and through all aspects of school life.
 Our approach is designed to help children to think about risks they may encounter and with the support of staff work out how those risks might be reduced or managed.

 Discussions about risk are empowering and enabling for all children and promote sensible behaviour rather than fear or anxiety.

 Children are taught how to conduct themselves and how to behave in a responsible manner.
-Children are also reminded regularly about e-safety, the risks of sharing content and images online and tackling bullying, including cyber bullying procedures.
+Children are also reminded regularly about e-safety, learning about online safety and the potential risks is embedded in the KS3 IT curriculum and delivered to all students, it includes learning on the risks of sharing content and images online and tackling bullying, including cyber bullying procedures.
 The school continually promotes an ethos of respect for children and students who are encouraged to speak to a member of staff of their choosing about any worries they may have.

 They are taught to recognise risks in different situations and then decide how to behave responsibly through the Prevent Programme as part of PSHE.

 Staff training has been delivered by Regional Prevent Coordinator June 2021.